TolikPylypchuk/Cineaste/docs/about.md

 # About Movie List

 A long time ago I started keeping a list of movies and TV series I've watched and would like to watch.
-Keeping track of all these movies and series in a Word document because cumbersome since now there are more than a thousand entries (I watch a lot of movies).
+Keeping track of all these movies and series in a Word document because cumbersome since now there are more than a thousand items (I watch a lot of movies).
 Thus I've decided to create an app so that the list can be more structured and so that I can analyze the data somehow.
 Also, this is a fun side project.